CppMicroServices/rfcs/text/0000-Declarative-Services-GetBundleContext.md

 ## How we teach this

 1. A brief explanation of this resolution will be included in the changelog.
-2. Documentation will be updated to note that the use of `CPPMICROSERVICES_INITIALIZE_BUNDLE` with DS is not permitted.
+2. Documentation will be updated to note that the use of `CPPMICROSERVICES_INITIALIZE_BUNDLE` with DS is not permitted, and will result in multiple definition linker errors for "_us_bundle_context_instance" symbols.
-> TODO: are the contents of the error message sufficient for the developer to deduce that they must remove this macro?

 ## Drawbacks

-1. Because the contents of the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro are always inserted into the bundle, if the bundle developer has already included this macro, they will encounter a multiple definition error during compilation.
+1. Because the contents of the `CPPMICROSERVICES_INITIALIZE_BUNDLE` macro are always inserted into the bundle, if the bundle developer has already included this macro, they will encounter a multiple definition error during linking.
-> If the multiple definition error message is found to be insufficient, additional steps may need to be taken here.
+2. The linker error messages are described in terms of implementation details, making the cause unclear to the bundle developer.

 ## Alternatives